Home Communities Iqaluit - CYFB

 Iqaluit Accommodations Print E-mail

-City of IqaluitWith a population around 7,000, Iqaluit is the largest community in Nunavut.
+City of IqaluitWith a population around 7,750, Iqaluit is the largest community in Nunavut.
 While that makes it big for these parts, it is a small town by southern Canadian standards.
 Most services and amenities are available here, but you may not find everything you're accustomed to in a larger centre.
+Hotel rooms can be hard to get if there are events in the community, so check/reserve ahead of time.
+It is due to the recent closing of one of the four hotels in town (it becamse a residence for Nunavut Arctic College.
+Construction on a new one is beginning in the summer of 2018).
+So check out the B&B and AirBnB llinks below as well.

 There are no road links to the outside world.
 That means everything comes in by plane, or in the summer, by ship.
 Prices tend to be high.
 Selection and availability of some goods and services can be limited.

-Here is contact information for Iqaluit Hotels and Bed and Breakfasts:
+Here is contact information for Iqaluit Hotels and Bed and Breakfastsl, along with a link to Iqaluit AirBnB listings.

 Read more...